EleutherAI/DALLE-mtf/README.md

 ## VAE pretraining

 DALLE needs a pretrained VAE to compress images to tokens.
-To run the VAE pretraining, adjust the params in `configs/vae_example.json` to a glob file pointing to a dataset of jpgs, and adjust image size to the appropriate size.
+To run the VAE pretraining, adjust the params in `configs/vae_example.json` to a glob path pointing to a dataset of jpgs, and adjust image size to the appropriate size.

 ```
   "dataset": {